Blog

 1. CatDoes

-CatDoes AI mobile app making software platform showing the app builder interface
+CatDoes AI app development software showing the Compose app builder interface

-CatDoes is a AI mobile app builder that turns plain English descriptions into production-ready apps.
-Describe what you want, and CatDoes generates native mobile app for you.
+CatDoes is an AI app builder that turns plain-English descriptions into production-ready mobile apps and websites.
+You describe what you want, and CatDoes designs, codes, and deploys a complete native app for you, with no coding required.

 2. Android Studio